chatwoot/docs/docs/self-hosted/monitoring/apm-and-error-monitoring.md

 ## [DataDog](https://www.datadoghq.com/)

-Datadog requires an agent running on the host machine to which the tracing library can send data to.
-Chatwoot ruby code contains the tracing library, but you need to configure the agent in your host machine / docker environment for the integration to work.
+Datadog requires an agent running on the host machine to which the tracing library can send data.
+Chatwoot ruby code contains the tracing library, but you need to configure the agent in your host machine/docker environment for the integration to work.

-Enable datadog in chatwoot by configuring the `trace agent url`.
+Enable Datadog in chatwoot by configuring the `trace agent url`.

 ```bash
 ## https://github.com/DataDog/dd-trace-rb/blob/master/docs/GettingStarted.md#environment-variables